axel-lukongo/mail_sender/README.md

 this programme has been code with python and he allow to send a grouped mail

-you just have to compile it with python3 and you should have a small window in this window you can see the email of the people who you want send and modifie this after the modification click on the button save and the modifiaction will be save in a file
+you just have to compile it with python3 and you should have a small window in this window you can see 2 button, the first button is "Edit Contact", it allow you to open a new window where you can see and add a contact in your repertory
-***before you wrote your contact, make sure to clear your window***

-when you click on the button write message you, you can write a message and if you want send it you click on send.
+the seconde button is "write message", it allow you to open a window where you can write a message and send it.
-***juste before to right your message, make sure to clear your window before.***